Grilled Rosemary Lamb Chops

 Notes

-For another approach, you can keep the seasoning barebones (a brush of oil, salt, and pepper) as in this recipe for Pan Seared Lamb Chops and serve the chops with Italian Salsa Verde for a savory, herby, absolutely delicious meal.
+For another approach, keep the seasoning barebones (a brush of oil, salt, and pepper) as in this recipe for Pan Seared Lamb Chops and serve the chops with Italian Salsa Verde for a savory, herby, absolutely delicious meal.

 Save